mendix/docs/content/howto/testing/testing-mendix-applications-using-selenium-ide.md

 	![](attachments/selenium/green-test.png)

-Well done!
-You have just created your first automated test!

-## 5  Locating  the Element Using Developer Tools (Second Automated Test)
+## 5  Locating  & Changing a Test Target

 It is possible that you will need to edit your Selenium IDE test script before you can run it regularly.
 This may happen because, for example, HTML tag IDs are generated dynamically and will be different with each run of the same page.

-When necessary, you will need to find the right locators in order to tell Selenium IDE the GUI elements (for example, buttons, text boxes, and data grids) on which it needs to operate.
+When necessary, you will need to find the right locators in order to tell Selenium IDE the GUI targets (for example, buttons, text boxes, and data grids) on which it needs to operate.
 To make it easier to create a locator for Mendix elements, `mx-name` is added to the class of an element.
 If you change the position of an element in a document, there is thus no need to rewrite the script.

 In this example scenario, a running test has failed on the target `id=mxui_widget_Wrapper_23`: